drewrm/ansible-spike/README.md

-Chef / Vagrant Example
+Ansible / Vagrant Example
 ======================

-Provision ActiveMQ + MCollective using Chef Solo
+Messing about with Ansible.